-Clean and inspect the paper element after every 100 hours of service and replace the element yearly or after six (6) cleanings (or when dirty or damaged).
+Clean and inspect the paper element after every 100 hours of service and replace the element and safety filter yearly or after six (6) cleanings (or when dirty or damaged).
 More frequent cleaning may be required when operating in extremely dusty conditions as indicated by the air restriction gauge.
 Service the air cleaner as follows: